-This one's easy.
-If you're just starting out with Nintendo Labo, no matter how cool you think the Robot pack might look, go for the Variety Kit first.
+With the launch of the Vehicle Kit, this one's a lot less easy than it was, as it's really a toss up between the two.
+One thing's for sure though - if you're just starting out with Nintendo Labo, no matter how cool you think the Robot pack might look, go for the Variety Kit or the Vehicle Kit first.
 The Robot pack is very much the hardcore Labo experience, with a single Toy-Con that took us four and a half hours to build.
 That might have been OK if after finishing each step, you unlocked a little mini-game to play, but instead, there's really nothing game-wise you can do until you've completed the whole robot.
 Needless to say, it's a real slog - and it's a really complex kit to build too, with many more moving parts than the others.

-The Variety Kit, on the other hand, is perfect for beginners, and does a much better job of keeping young minds active with its wizardry and wonder.
-The RC Car takes literally all of five minutes to build, and provides a fantastic introduction to the incredible world of Labo, while most of the other Toy-Cons can be completed in around an hour and a half, making them much, much more manageable than the Robot pack.
-There's also many more mini-games on offer on the Variety Kit too, meaning it's more likely to have that all important lasting power too.
+The Variety Kit and Vehicle Kit, on the other hand, are both perfect for beginners, and do a much better job of keeping young minds active with their wizardry and wonder.
+For younger kids, we'd probably lean towards the Variety Pack, as you get so much more instant gratification - the RC Car takes literally all of five minutes to build, and provides a fantastic introduction to the incredible world of Labo, while most of the other Toy-Cons can be completed in around an hour and a half, making them much, much more manageable than the Robot Kit or Vehicle Kit - but the Vehicle Kit, with its complex controllers and cool mini-games, is probably the best pick for older players.

 So, you said Labo is educational?